 Holiday parks & Camping

 Sleeping under the stars, barbeques, getting back to nature...sounds idyllic doesn’t it?
 Camping in Cornwall offers a laidback holiday style.
-Enjoy the simple pleasure of being part of the great outdoors, spending time with friends or family and waking under canvas.View all
+Enjoy the simple pleasure of being part of the great outdoors, spending time with friends or family and wake under canvas.View all

 Top quality service, amazingly comfy beds, to-die-for bathrooms and delicious Cornish breakfasts.
 Sounds good, doesn’t it?
 Whether you’re looking for a large, everything-thought-of hotel to a small boutique number with a personal touch, we’ve got some fantastic hotels to tempt you.View all